-If you are new to All-in-One WP Migration, you may want to check out our video tutorial for more details about how to export/import using All-in-One WP Migration to complete your WordPress migration.
+If you are new to All-in-One WP Migration, you may want to watch our video tutorial.
+This will give you more information on how to export/import using All-in-One WP Migration to complete your WordPress migration.

 Migrating to a new server

-If you are migrating a site, this longer video goes through more of the details of how to migrate your site with no downtime:
+When migrating a site, this longer video goes over how to do it without downtime:

-Once you have migrated your site you will need to log in with the username and password of the site that you imported.
-The users and passwords from the old site have been migrated to the new site so you need to use these credentials.
+After you’ve migrated your site, you will need to log in with the username and password from the site you imported.
+Users and passwords from the old site have been migrated to the new site, so you must use these credentials.

 How to use Find/Replace

-It is optional functionality for advanced users and is not necessary for a backup or migration.
+It is an optional feature for advanced users and is not required for backup or migration.

-Advanced options allow you to exclude certain things from the export file and migration
+You can exclude specific items from the export file and migration using advanced options.

 – Do not export spam comments